 Since 2019, together with the KNCV, Lorentz Center organizes an annual chemistry workshop competition.
 We invite applications by tenure track researchers who work on cutting-edge topics from any area of chemistry research.
 The topic can be mono- or multidisciplinary.

 Tohoku Forum for Creativity (TFC) is an international visitor research institute at Tohoku University in Japan.
 The center facilitates collaborative research.
-In 2016 the Tohoku Forum for Creativity (TFC) and the Lorentz Center signed an ‘Agreement on Academic Collaboration’.
-See Lorentz-TFC
+In 2016 the Tohoku Forum for Creativity (TFC) and the Lorentz Center signed an ‘Agreement on Academic Collaboration’ to deepen the cooperation between our research centers.

 For other international workshop centers, please see our list of sister institutes